hmc-cs-dzhang/language-design/language-design.md

     y = "still false"
     end
 ```
+[Stefik et al., 2011]

-This block certainly resembles code that we are familiar with, but some of the
+This block resembles code that we are familiar with, but some of the braces and
-syntax like braces and parentheses replaced with words.
-On the other hand, here
+parentheses have been replaced with words.
+On the other hand, here is a
-is a snippet of AppleScript (from The Ultimate Beginner's Guide To
+snippet of AppleScript (from The Ultimate Beginner's Guide To AppleScript,
-AppleScript, Josh Johnson, 2012):
+Josh Johnson, 2012):

 ```
 [applescript]
-set theFirstNumber to 3
-set theSecondNumber to 2
-set theAnswer to (theFirstNumber + theSecondNumber)

-set theString to "3+2+1="
-tell application "Finder"
+tell application "Mail"

+set theMessage to make new outgoing message with properties {subject:theSubject, content:theContent, visible:true}

+tell theMessage
+make new to recipient with properties {name:recipientName, address:recipientAddress}
+send

-display dialog theString & theAnswer end tell
+end tell
 [/applescript]
 ```